timliang4/HCpostureGuard/README.md

 <img src="images/good_posture.png" width=360>

-If your face falls below the blue line, an alert sound will be played (if you're in another tab) and a red "Bad Posture" message will appear on the right side.
+If your face falls below the blue line, an alert sound will be played and a red "Bad Posture" message will appear on the right side.

 <img src="images/bad_posture.png" width=360>